codebar/tutorials/version-control/introduction/tutorial.md

 	![](images/create_new_repository.png)

-2. Create a README.md file in the directory you created the repository and write
+2. Create a README.md file in the directory of the repository and write

-	_This is where I store the work I have done at Codebar_
+	_This is where I store the work I have done at codebar_

 3. Go to the Github client and commit that file
 	![](images/commit.png)

 4. Now, create a new branch called **gh-pages**

-5. In the directory, create a subdirectory **lesson1** and move the **html** file you created at the first sessionand all the other relevant files and directories (e.g. /images)
+5. In the directory, create a subdirectory **lesson1** and move the **html** file you created in the first session and all the other relevant files and directories (e.g. /images)

 6. Now, link the file from the root of your project by creating an `index.html` and adding a link to the page